 - Merchant Exchanges

-The three most popular points of buying cryptocurrencies directly with MPESA are:
+The six most popular points of buying cryptocurrencies directly with MPESA are:

 - Localbitcoins: This exchange deals only on Bitcoin.
 To get started, sign up here, activate your account via the link sent to your sign up email, sign in, and ensure that you keep your paper wallet safe.
 Once this is done, navigate to buy or sell bitcoin and search for a suitable merchant for you.
 Make sure that you check on the merchants profile before trading.